Strategic Plan 2023-2028

 What We’ll Do

-• Protect land and water in key Coho salmon watersheds identified in the Russian River Subwatershed Conservation Assessment (RRSCA)
+• Protect land and water in key Coho salmon watersheds

 Through restoration projects and practices, we will repair habitat and wetland vegetation, reconnect creeks and floodplains, and monitor their effects over time.
-We will share information to educate landowners on wetland restoration, forest management, grazing practices, meadow flooding, road erosion reduction, and freshwater conservation practices.
-This work includes projects at Bidwell, Lakeville and Sonoma Creeks, and other priority areas outside the RRSCA.
+We will share information to educate landowners on wetland restoration, forest management, grazing practices, meadow flooding, road erosion reduction, and freshwater conservation practices that can improve water flow levels.
+This work includes projects at Bidwell, Lakeville and Sonoma Creeks, and additional priority areas outside the Russian River Subwatershed Conservation Assessment.